- About Us

 Children in all programs receive comprehensive services, including educational, medical, dental, nutritional and family social services.
 For specific age qualifications for each of our programs, please contact our main office at 717-541-1795.

-In keeping with Keystone Children & Family Services' tradition of involving parents in services provided for their children, CAHS emphasizes parent involvement and participation in all areas of their child's development.
+In keeping with Keystone Human Services' tradition of involving parents in services provided for their children, CAHS emphasizes parent involvement and participation in all areas of their child's development.
 The Head Start Policy Council, a group of parents of children enrolled in Head Start services, is one of the principal governing bodies for CAHS.

 Developing Early Writing Skills